etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 ### 📦 Enterprise OEM License

-The **ENTERPRISE OEM** License (also known as the **Redistributable** License) is designed for companies that want to embed ETLBox into products distributed to external customers.
+The **ENTERPRISE OEM** License (also known as the **Redistributable** License) is designed for companies that want to embed ETLBox into products distributed to external customers or offer it as part of a **Software-as-a-Service (SaaS)** solution.

 **Key Features:**
 - **Redistribution Rights:** Package ETLBox with your product, no end-user license checks required.
 - **Source Code Access:** Full access to ETLBox source code, included by default.
 - **White-Label Friendly:** No requirement to mention ETLBox in your product.
+- **SaaS Deployment**: Use ETLBox as part of a cloud-based, multi-tenant, or on-demand service.

 **License Details:**
 - **License Model:** Annual base fee + per-customer fee.